dluciv/cccp/README.md

 * `OSC52_BYPASS_MUX=true|false`, default is `true`.
 When true, tells shell sub-backend to push copy operation through terminal multiplexor. tmux and GNU Screen are supported.
 Python backend has this option always enabled.

+You can use above sub-backend options even without specifying the backend, so that they will only be applied when `osc52` backend is autodetected.

 ## Name

 CCCP – Common Clipboard Copy &amp; Paste.
 Those who know Russian may also read it as [«СССР», which is 'USSR' in Russian](https://en.wikipedia.org/wiki/Soviet_Union) ☭🐻 =).